mohsen-gis/GIS5571/README.md

 # GIS5571
-This repository will contain the lab reports and all the related supplementary files.
+This repository will contain my lab reports and all the related supplementary files.